Train Your Robot Policy in the World It Will Run In

 By Kit Gilbert, Head of Strategic Partnerships

 Robots have long been part of industrial settings, but they've traditionally been narrow, task-specific systems.
-What's shifting now is their scope, driven by advances in hardware and AI foundation models, the goal is to build robots that can operate flexibly in complex, human-scale environments, not just repeat fixed tasks.
-A key unsolved challenge standing in the way is navigation in those human environments.
+The scope is shifting, driven by advances in hardware and AI foundation models.
+The goal is to build robots that can operate flexibly in complex, human-scale environments, not just repeat fixed tasks.
+A key challenge standing in the way is navigation in those human environments.